Possible solutions and resources to end violence against women

-Did you know that the YWCA has created the project Do you NO the limit?, a virtual reality experience which aims to better understand the concept of consent and, therefore, to prevent sexual assault?
+Did you know that the YWCA has created the project Do you NO the limit?, a virtual reality experience which aims to better understand the concept of consent and, as a result, prevent sexual assault?

-⚠️ Did you know that data collected from multiple organizations and practitioners indicates a growing demand for younger and younger girls and for increasingly violent and dehumanizing practices?
+⚠️ Did you know that data collected from numerous organizations and community workers indicates a growing demand for younger and younger girls and for increasingly violent and dehumanizing practices?

-➡️ The consequences range from multiple violence, over-consumption of drugs and alcohol, to post-traumatic stress, resulting in a mortality rate that is 40% higher than the average population.
+➡️ The consequences range from increasing violence to over-consumption of drugs and alcohol and post-traumatic stress, resulting in a victim mortality rate that is 40% higher than the average population’s.

-Do you have doubts about a girl from your circle or maybe even your own daughter?
-Download our tools on the page of the program “Working Together Against Sexual Violence” : a ressource guide and questionnaire inluding a list of risk factors related to the family, school and behavioral situation of the young woman.
+Are you concerned about a girl that you know or maybe even your own daughter?
+Download our tools on the “Working Together Against Sexual Violence” : program web page which includes a resource guide, questionnaire and a list of risk factors associated with the young woman’s behaviour, family and school situation.

-⚠️ Did you know that the « pornographization » of society revives very unequal stereotypes between men and women and contributes to the violence against women and girls?
-Parents and relatives remain the main influence in building perceptions of romantic relationships.
+⚠️ Did you know that the “pornification” of society revives old stereotypes of inequality between men and women and contributes to violence against women and girls?
+Parents and relatives remain the main influence in shaping perceptions of romantic relationships.
 What can we do?

-Check out our 4 videos about the influence of hypersexualization on Quebec youth.
-These capsules are intended for parents and adults to raise awareness of this phenomenon.
+Check out our 4 videos on the influence of hypersexualization on Quebec youth.
+These capsules are intended for parents and other adults to raise awareness of this phenomenon.

-⚠️ In Quebec, a considerable number of women and girls are victims of sexual exploitation, especially in the street, massage parlors and escort agencies, slaves of a well-established industry controlled by criminal networks.
+⚠️ In Quebec, a significant number of women and girls are victims of sexual exploitation especially those involved in street prostitution, massage parlors and escort agencies; slaves of a well-established industry run by criminal networks.

-➡️ Some studies show that 80% of dancers are under the guidance of a pimp when working in a dancer’s bar.
+➡️ Some studies show that 80% of dancers working in strip clubs are under the control of a pimp.

-➡️ The Service de renseignement criminel du Québec estimates the number of transactions related to commercial prostitution at 2,600,000 for a single year.
+➡️ The Service de renseignement criminel du Québec estimates the number of transactions related to commercial prostitution at 2,600,000 in a single year.

-Organizations exist to help women and girls not enter or leave this devastating industry.
+Organizations exist to help women and girls get out of this devastating industry or not get involved in it in the first place.
 To find them, consult the resources of the Secrétariat à la condition féminine.

-In addition, the Concertation des luttes contre l’exploitation sexuelle (CLÉS), in collaboration with the YWCA and several other organizations, launches every year the awareness-raising campaign against sexual exploitation : Un trop Grand Prix pour les femmes et les filles in the occasion of the Formula 1.
+In addition, each year the Concertation des luttes contre l’exploitation sexuelle (CLÉS), in collaboration with the YWCA and several other organizations, launches an awareness-raising campaign against sexual exploitation Un trop Grand Prix pour les femmes et les filles during of the Formula 1 race.

 Sexual Violence in schools

-⚠️ Did you know that 66% of victims of sexual violence are young people under 18, and the vast majority of them are girls.
-These young people are of school age and the impacts of this violence can be decisive on their life course.
-Several measures can be put in place to prevent sexual violence in primary and secondary schools and to better assist victims:
+⚠️ Did you know that 66% of victims of sexual violence are young people under the age of 18, and the vast majority of them are girls?
+These young people are of school age and the impact of this violence can determine the course of the rest of their lives.
+Several measures can be put in place to prevent sexual violence in primary and secondary schools and to better assist the victims:

 ➡️ Acknowledge the existence of the phenomenon.

-➡️ Write law to provide primary and secondary schools with plans to prevent sexual violence.
+➡️ Make it mandatory to provide primary and secondary schools with plans to prevent sexual violence.

-➡️ Provide schools with the necessary resources to put in place these prevention plans.
+➡️ Provide schools with the necessary resources to implement these prevention plans.

 ➡️ Create collaborative networks to effectively support victims (school staff, stakeholders, parents, social services, etc.).

-➡️ Raise awareness and properly train ALL school personnel (teachers, supervisors, stakeholders, directorates, T.E.S, coaches, etc.) to de-genderize, know how to identify sexual violence and know how to intervene.
+➡️ Raise awareness and properly train ALL school personnel (teachers, supervisors, stakeholders, administrators, T.E.S, coaches, etc.) to identify and intervene in instances of sexual violence and to de-normalize this destructive phenomenon.